Skip to main content

 Michelin-noted Basque cooking, easy to book.

-Restaurant Bonnet holds a Michelin Plate for 2024 and 2025 and earns a 4.7 Google rating across 170 reviews — a reliable case for traditional Basque-French cooking at a €€ price point.
-It is the most straightforward value decision in Itxassou, and easy to book.
+Restaurant Bonnet holds a Michelin Plate for 2024 and 2025 and a reliable case for traditional Basque-French cooking at a €€ price point.
+It is the most straightforward value decision in Itxassou, easy to book.
 Skip it only if you are specifically seeking a starred or modern-format meal.

-Restaurant Bonnet sits at Place du Fronton in the heart of Itxassou, the village leading known for its black cherry orchards and the pelota court that defines the square.
+Restaurant Bonnet sits at Place du Fronton in the heart of Itxassou, the village renowned for its black cherry orchards and the pelota court that defines the square.
 For a first visit, the key thing to know is that this is traditional cuisine in the proper sense: do not arrive expecting a modernist tasting menu or avant-garde plating.
-The Michelin Plate is Michelin's signal for good cooking at a restaurant that does not have, and may not be pursuing, a star.
-It is a quality marker for reliable, well-executed food, and Restaurant Bonnet has held it across two consecutive years.
-A Google rating of 4.7 across 170 reviews reinforces that this is not a one-visit fluke — the kitchen is consistent.
+The Michelin Plate is Michelin's signal for good cooking at a restaurant that does not have, may not be pursuing, a star.
+It is a quality marker for reliable, well-executed food, Restaurant Bonnet has held it across two consecutive years.

 Restaurant Bonnet occupies a different tier entirely from the €€€€ Paris flagships.
 Alléno Paris au Pavillon Ledoyen and Mirazur in Menton are destination meals that require advance planning and a serious budget.
 Bonnet is not competing with them.
 The better comparison set is regional: Auberge du Vieux Puits in Fontjoncouse or Cave à Vin & à Manger in Narbonne sit in a similar conversation around Michelin-recognised traditional cooking in the French South.
 For traditional cuisine at an accessible price with Michelin recognition, Bonnet is a sound choice for anyone already in or near the Basque interior.
 If you are routing through the broader Southwest, also consider Bras in Laguiole for a more ambitious meal at a higher price, or Auberge Grand'Maison in Mûr-de-Bretagne for a comparable traditional format in a different region.